yorik1984/Unique-Colors-For-Layers/README.md

 *Plugin \> Unique Layers Colors*

 1. **Check of layers colors** - Analyse model.
 When all layers colors in model are unique, you will see message *"All layers in model have unique colors"*.
 In other case you will see message *"Model has N layer(s) with non-unique color(s).
-Fix it?""*.
+Fix it?"*.
 If click "Yes", all layers with non-unique colors will be with random unique colors.
 2. **Make unique layers colors** - Tool to generate new colors for "Non-unique" or "All" layers of model.
 3. **Create new layer with unique color** - This tool can help to generate new layers in model when you need to create only layers with unique colors in the modeling process.
 4. **Help** - Show this file.